mdanka/matektabor-new/README.md

 In the project directory, you can run:

-### `yarn start` and `yarn dev`
+### `yarn start`

-Run `yarn start` to start the Firebase Emulators.
-However, this will use the `dist` folder without recompiling when you make any changes.

-So run also `yarn dev` to start the webserver with HMR (Hot Module Replacement), meaning that the page will automatically update as you make edits.
-You can use the URL created by `yarn dev` for your local development.
+Run `yarn start` to start the Firebase Emulators AND to start the Vite webserver with HMR (Hot Module Replacement), meaning that the page will automatically update as you make edits.
+Use the URL created by Vite (something like `http://localhost:5173/`) for viewing the page with HMR.

 The Firebase Emulators are important because this will set up a local Firestore instance with a local database.
 This means that you can freely test the app's functions without affecting the production database.
 The local database uses a snapshot of the database but with all names changed to protect personal information.